title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Explanation:

-• The Ligo Set library has a function add to add one element to the Set of items.
-There is no concept of Class in Ligo, you use a library to apply functions on objects.
+• The LIGO Set library has a function add to add one element to the Set of items.
+There is no concept of Class in LIGO, you use a library to apply functions on objects.

 Here, get the caller address using Tezos.get_source().
 Tezos library provides useful functions for manipulating blockchain objects.